Susritha96/project-management/docs/StakeholderAnalysis.md

 <h2>Stakeholder Analyysis</h2>
 Stakeholder analysis is used to analyze and identify stakeholders.
-This information helps to know the interests of the stakeholder and the ways to address them in the project. <br>
+This information helps to know the interests of the stakeholder and the ways to address them in the project. <br><br>

 Name|Power/Interest|Current Engagement|Potential Manager|
 ---|---|---|---|